A Brief History of Hanover Crescent

 There is an entry in the Brighton Gazette dated the 17th July 1823 offering three of the completed houses for sale; unfortunately it does not give a price.
 However it says “for the benefit of creditors” so it looks as though someone ran out of money.

 Brighton had begun to develop northward towards the Lewes Road by 1822.
-The working class area of Carlton Hill, with its small tenement houses, abundance of public houses, workshops and slaughterhouses, had been the most northerly development until 1795, when the Percy Almshouses were built in a rural setting at the junction of Lewes Road and Race Hill Road.
+The working class area of Carlton Hill, with its small tenement houses, abundance of public houses, workshops and slaughterhouses, had been the most northerly development until 1795, when the Percy Almshouses were built in a rural setting at the junction of Lewes Road and Elm Grove.

 It was in the area between Carlton Hill and the almshouses that Henry Brooker decided to build a middle class crescent of houses.
 Work on the houses started in 1809 and was completed by 1822, with other substantial villas developing along the main road at the same time.
 In 1814 Henry Brooker employed architects Wilds and Busby to design a facade for the Crescent, with building lots being sold to individuals, enabling the rest of the house to be designed to the purchaser’s own requirements.